metaesque/meta/README.md

       - cons
          - violates the fundamental meaning of what '&' means in Meta.
            DEAL BREAKER.

+   - Variant 3: &str is not legal
+     - pros
+       - implementation-wise, vec<&str> is not possible because a growable array must allocate more space than elements, with those elements somehow marked as "null", which isn't allowed for an actual reference (although &str does not necessarily need to be implemented by a reference).
+     - cons
+       - people are very use to 'const std::string&' (aka &#str = &str since str is implicitly const)

    - Notes:
       - it is absolutely crucial to provide some mechanism for distinguishing